gaehlerm/SoftwareEngineering/README.md

 // Make circle graphic: changes to be made, make changes, more changes to be made

 A refactoring certainly has the highest impact if you have some new understanding of the problem you try to solve.
 This allows you to rewrite a complete piece of code at once and make significant progress with your code quality.
+Eric Evans calls this "Refactoring towards deeper insight", [Domain-Driven Design].

 ### The circle of doom